VOiD-Ayush/The_Awesome_Blog/all_collections/_posts/2022-08-13-Hacker-Vs-Hacker.md

 > VOiD XD

-Hey everyone,These are notes from the [Hacker Vs Hacker Room](https://tryhackme.com/room/hackervshacker) (omeone has compromised this server already!
-Can you get in and evade their countermeasures?.) on [tryhackme](https://tryhackme.com)
+Hey everyone,This is short writup for an easy room [Hacker Vs Hacker Room](https://tryhackme.com/room/hackervshacker) (Someone has compromised this server already!
+Can you get in and evade their countermeasures?) on [Tryhackme](https://tryhackme.com)
 Go check it out.